Chapter 4 Nonlinear Dynamics in One Dimension

 }

-The harvesting model reveals how nonlinear systems can exhibit catastrophic collapse—sudden transitions from stable to unstable states as parameters cross critical thresholds.
+The harvesting model reveals how nonlinear systems exhibit catastrophic collapse—sudden transitions from stable to unstable states as parameters cross critical thresholds.
 Below the critical harvest rate, the population settles into a reduced but sustainable equilibrium.
-Above it, no equilibrium exists, and the population inevitably crashes to extinction.
+Above it, no equilibrium exists, and the population inevitably crashes.

 This threshold behavior appears throughout complex systems.
 Coral reefs suddenly bleach when ocean temperatures exceed critical values.
 Financial markets can transition rapidly from stable to chaotic.
 Climate systems may have tipping points beyond which feedback loops drive irreversible change.